 Value Added Tax (VAT)

-For Liechtenstein VAT purposes Switzerland is considered domestic territory.
-VAT is levied on any supply of goods and provision of services in Liechtenstein as well as import of goods and provision of services from abroad to Liechtenstein.
+For Liechtenstein VAT purposes, Switzerland is considered domestic territory.
+VAT is levied on any supply of goods and provision of services in Liechtenstein, and on the import of goods and the provision of services from abroad to Liechtenstein.
 Export of goods and services is not subject to VAT.

 The standard rate is 7.7%.
-A special rate of 3.7% applies to accommodation services (ie, hotels), a reduced rate of 2.5% applies to certain other goods and services (ie, food, water or medication).
-Various services are tax exempt, eg, banking and insurance.
+A special rate of 3.7% applies to accommodation services (ie, hotels) and a reduced rate of 2.5% applies to certain other goods and services (ie, food, water or medication).
+Various services are tax exempt – eg, banking and insurance.

 In general, VAT must be declared and paid quarterly or, in special cases, monthly, half-yearly or yearly.

-The seller of a property located in Liechtenstein has to pay a tax on real estate gains at the tax rate of 0%-24%.
+The seller of a property located in Liechtenstein has to pay a tax on real estate gains at the rate of 0% to 24%.

-A foreign tax credit may be claimed in an amount not exceeding the amount of Liechtenstein corporate income tax payable on the income subject to foreign taxes.
+A foreign tax credit may be claimed in an amount not exceeding the amount of Liechtenstein CIT payable on the income subject to foreign taxes.

 The following tax incentives are applicable under the Liechtenstein tax law: